vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 track-range, and malformed-command coverage passes.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Give immediate motion resets one operation

+SequenceLinearMotion and SequenceFixedPointAutomation now use reset for setting an immediate source value and cancelling motion.
+Remove the equivalent setCurrent/setCurrentRaw aliases and the binding adapter's type-dependent setter selection.
+Fixed-point retargeting also uses reset before installing its new plan, removing the otherwise unused preserving-motion setter.
+Rounding remains configured independently, and timed binding interruption still occurs through setCurrentAt.

+This removes 11 production lines and three redundant motion entry points.
+Existing delay, completion, all three fixed-point rounding modes, bound-value replacement, and format fade coverage passes.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,